Forward Prediction for Physical Reasoning: Introduction

-Our best models substantially outperform the prior state-of-the-art on PHYRE.
+Nevertheless, our best agents substantially outperform the prior state-of-the-art on PHYRE.
 Specifically, we find that forward-prediction models can improve the performance of physical-reasoning agents when the models are trained on tasks that are very similar to the tasks that need to be solved at test time.
-However, forward-prediction models do not appear to generalize well to unseen tasks, presumably, because small deviations in forward predictions tend to compound over time.
-We also observe that better forward prediction does not always lead to better physical-reasoning performance.
+However, we find forward-prediction based agents struggle to generalize to truly unseen tasks, presumably, because small deviations in forward predictions tend to compound over time.
+We also observe that better forward prediction does not always lead to better physical-reasoning performance on PHYRE ({\em c.f.}~\cite{buesing2018learning} for similar observations in RL).
 In particular, we find that object-based forward-prediction models make more accurate forward predictions but pixel-based models are more helpful in physical reasoning.
 This observation may be the result of two key advantages of models using pixel-based state representations.
-First, it is easier to determine whether a task is solved in a pixel-based representation than in an object-based one.
-Second, pixel-based models facilitate end-to-end training of the forward-prediction model and the task-solution model in a way that object-based models do not in the absence of a differentiable renderer~\cite{liu2019rasterizer,loper2014}.
+First, it is easier to determine whether a task is solved in a pixel-based representation than in an object-based one, in fully observable 2D environments like PHYRE.
+Second, pixel-based models facilitate end-to-end training of the forward-prediction model and the task-solution model in a way that object-based models do not in the absence of a differentiable renderer~\citep{liu2019rasterizer,loper2014}.